What's the big idea?!

 When Wildcraft Brewery first started up, we had big dreams of being a sustainable business by being able to use renewable power, recycle all our water through reedbed systems and use ingredients that are as local as possible.
 Due to a combination of time, money and space we haven't been able to realise as much of this dream as we’d like to.
 We also found that the size and space we have here at the Brewery, whilst we all love it, would not allow us to achieve as much as we’d like to in terms of beer production and being able to welcome members of the public here.

 For the last four years we have been lucky enough to work closely with Worstead Farms to be able to recycle our spent grains to be used for feed for their Wagyu Cattle herd.
 We got talking to them and realised they shared the same ethos and sustainability goals as us.
 They suggested that there may be somewhere on site that we could potentially move into - Mike went to have a look at the site and discovered it was ‘pretty much amazing’.
+Coupled with help from Norfolk County Council, we were able to get a 'DRIVE' grant from the European Regional Development Fund which has enabled the dream to become a reality.

 Introducing our next chapter.